-How to perform effective Net Promoter Score analysis
+How to Perform Effective Net Promoter Score Analysis

 How to perform effective NPS analysis

 A theme is simply feedback around a recurring topic; for example, shipping times, support tickets or prices.
-You may already have an idea of some themes just from reading through feedback you’ve already received.
+You may already have an idea of some themes just from reading through the feedback you’ve already received.
 Or, as you begin to tag your feedback, you’ll likely start to see themes naturally emerging.
 One potential difficulty with tracking themes is how many different ways there are to give feedback around one theme; for example, if your theme is “shipping times,” you may see feedback like “fast shipping,” “lightning quick” and “arrived on time.”
-There are so many different ways for people to refer to the same theme, which can make theme tagging labor intensive.
+There are so many different ways for people to refer to the same theme, which can make theme tagging labour intensive.

-Another way to organize analytics is by the sentiment of the customer.
+Another way to organise analytics is by the sentiment of the customer.
 Sentiment is more closely related to NPS because, broadly, it means assigning a metric to a piece of feedback that details how positive or negative that feedback is.

 Approaches to text analytics